Thursday 6 September 2012

 New Delhi, September 6: Children from the poorest communities are three times more likely to die before they reach the age of 5 than those from high income groups, Save the Children said today.

 In a new global report titled A Fair Chance at Life, the organisation said reductions in child mortality in India and elsewhere in the world appeared to focus on children from better-off communities leaving children from the most disadvantaged backgrounds behind.
+Save the Children works in the remotest parts of India to tackle rampant child mortality employing a mix-match of healthcare initiatives and spreading awareness.
+Support a charity like Save the Children to contribute your bit.

 “The 41 percentage decline in child mortality over the last nearly two decades masks a dangerous expansion of the child mortality gap between the richest and poorest families in India,” Thomas Chandy, CEO, Save the Children, said.

 Child mortality is often described as the best barometer of social and economic progress.
 Despite being one of the fastest growing economies, there has been no visible pattern between per capita income growth and the rate of reduction of child mortality rates.
 In 2008, 5.3 lakh children under 5 died in the lowest income quintile in comparison to 1.78 lakh among the highest wealth quintile.
 The rate of decline between 2005-06 and 1997-98 among the lowest income quintile is 22.69 per cent compared to 34.37 per cent among the high income quintile for the same period.
+Donate money to Save the Children to support their work to bring down the high incidence of preventable child deaths in India.

 Of the 26 million children born in India every year, approximately 1.83 million children die before their fifth birthday in India.
 “What these aggregate figures do not reveal are the huge inequities in mortality rates across the country, within States and between them, as well as between children in urban and rural areas,” Chandy said.
 The under 5 mortality rate in Kerala is 14 deaths per 1000 live births.
 This stands at a sharp contrast to Madhya Pradesh at 92 per 1000 or 91 per 1000 for Uttar Pradesh.